 Onions are Cool Hardy

 Onions are cool hardy and tolerate light to medium frost, and even snow, well.
 To grow larger onions, plant onions outdoors up to 4 weeks prior to the last expected frost.

-I grew some onions from seed for the first time last year and tested their hardiness by planting some of my onions out on May 1st.
+I grew onions from seed for the first time two years ago and tested their hardiness by planting some of my onions out on May 1st.
 They had frost on them multiple times and snow on them 2 or 3 times.
 I planted other seed onions May 24th.
 Then onions I planted outdoors earlier were much stronger and healthier than the ones I planted out later.
 I did not cover my onions during the frost or snow.
 During that time, it got down to -10⁰C (14⁰F).
 Although the onion tips received a little frost bite, the rest of the plant remained strong and healthy.